preloadMan overlooking the Venice lagoon on a grey winter day

 A walk across the Bridge of Sighs, where convicts got their last glimpse of the city before incarceration, has attained a more romantic notion and attracts lovers from all over the world, not to mention being one of the most beautiful sights of Venice.

-To seal the experience, take a gondola ride; there are various options available, but the Serenade is the ultimate romantic experience; as the name suggests, it comes with a serenade from the gondolier.
+To seal the experience, take a gondola ride; the Serenade is the ultimate romantic experience; as the name suggests, it comes with a serenade from the gondolier.
 Just make sure you are dressed for the cooler weather.

 Venice Carnivale